 Caution: Sometimes the narrative medicine approach can backfire, creating more distress for the patient, especially if the patient is seeking the therapist for help within the therapist’s practice (e.g. massage, exercise), not talk therapy.
-Be mindful when asking about personal matters.
-Always ask patients for their permission to talk about that as if we were asking about if they wish to have an X-ray taken or extra time spent on a specific part of their body to work on.
+Therapists should be mindful when asking about personal matters.

 Care: A basic trait of all that narrative medicine needs, we need to keep this in mind—as Dr. John Launer wrote, “Without which nothing else works.”